What is a Landing Page?

 - One single purpose?

-- One focal conversion event opportunity (such as one CTA form)?
+- One focal conversion event opportunity (such as a single call-to action)?

 Amazon does have thousands of landing pages - one for each of its products.
 Each product landing page is for the single purpose of the product, and has a focused conversion CTA (to “Add to Cart”).